Double Taxation applications and claims: applicants/claimants - individuals: Individuals entitled to UK personal allowances

 - is a widow, widower or surviving civil partner whose late spouse or civil partner was employed in the service of the British Crown

-- is a national of Bulgaria, or Israel
+- is a national of Israel and Jamaica

-- is a national who is also a resident of Argentina, (no relief for 2002-03 and later years) Azerbaijan, Belarus, Bolivia, Bosnia and Herzegovina, China, Côte d’Ivoire (Ivory Coast), Croatia, Czech Republic, Egypt, Estonia (no relief for 2002-03 and 2003-04 but see above for 2004-05 and later years), Hungary, Indonesia, Japan, Jordan, Kazakhstan, Korea (no relief for 2002-03 and later years), Latvia, Lithuania, Macedonia (no relief for 2002-03 and later years), Montenegro, Morocco, Oman, Philippines, Poland, Romania, Russian Federation, Serbia, Slovak Republic, Slovenia, Sudan, Switzerland, Taiwan, Tajikistan, Thailand, Tunisia, Turkey, Turkmenistan, Ukraine, Uzbekistan, Venezuela, Vietnam, Federal Republic of Yugoslavia, or
+- is a national who is also a resident of Argentina, (no relief for 2002-03 and later years), Australia, Azerbaijan, Bangladesh, Belarus, Bolivia, Bosnia and Herzegovina, Botswana, Canada, Côte d’Ivoire (Ivory Coast), Egypt, Gambia, India, Indonesia, Japan, Jordan, Kazakhstan, Korea (no relief for 2002-03 and later years), Lesotho, Malaysia, Montenegro, Morocco, New Zealand, Nigeria, Oman, Pakistan, Papua New Guinea, Philippines, Russian Federation, Serbia, South Africa, Sri Lanka, Sudan, Switzerland, Taiwan, Thailand, Trinidad & Tobago, Tunisia, Turkey, Turkmenistan, Uganda, Ukraine, Uzbekistan, Venezuela, Vietnam, Federal Republic of Yugoslavia, Zimbabwe or

-If the individual is a resident but not a national of Austria, Belgium, France, Germany, Kenya, Luxembourg, Mauritius, Netherlands, Portugal, South Africa (for years up to and including 2002-03), Sweden, Switzerland or Zambia he is not entitled to allowances if his/her income consists solely of dividends, interest and royalties (or any combination of them).
+If the individual is a resident but not a national of Austria, Belgium, Kenya, Luxembourg, Mauritius, Netherlands, Portugal, Sweden(up to April 2016 only), or Zambia he is not entitled to allowances if his/her income consists solely of dividends, interest and royalties (or any combination of them).

 Form R43 is used to claim UK tax allowances.
 Forms R43 and accompanying R43 (Notes) are available for each in-date income tax year.
 They may be downloaded by customers from the HMRC website